 A: Under Medicaid, there is the option for support coordination that is not connected to waiver services.
-If your family member has or is eligible for Medicaid, talk to the CSB about whether he/she meets the criteria for support coordination (case management) services under the State Plan Option.
+If you have or are eligible for Medicaid, talk to the CSB about whether he/she meets the criteria for support coordination (case management) services under the State Plan Option.